auroflow/wordlist-extractor/README.md

 ## Licenses

-The Python scripts in the `wordlist_extractor` directory are released under the 2-Clause BSD License.
+The Python scripts are released under the 2-Clause BSD License.

 The file `wordlist_extractor/data/lemma.en.txt` is released under the licenses mentioned in LICENSE.